zdychacek/node-browserify/readme.markdown

 module.exports = function (n) { return n * 111 }
 ```

-Now just use the `browserify` command to build a bundle starting at `main.js`:
+Now just use the `browserify-babylon` command to build a bundle starting at `main.js`:

 ```
-$ browserify main.js > bundle.js
+$ browserify-babylon main.js > bundle.js
 ```

 All of the modules that `main.js` needs are included in the `bundle.js` from a